 Nien Made cares about our customers, we do NOT ACCEPT, USE or SELL window coverings containing harmful substances.
-We conduct strict inspections of all incoming materials and final products, and have established stringent controls across the supply chain, such as the Management Measures for In-Coming Procurement and Inspection, Supplier Management Practices, Control Procedure of Non-conforming Products, and Product Identification Management Procedures.
+We conduct strict inspections of all incoming materials and final products, and enforce stringent production standards, including the "Management Measures for In-Coming Procurement and Inspection," "Supplier Management Practices," "Control Procedure of Non-Conforming Products," and "Product Identification Management Procedures."
 We require raw materials to conform to legal regulations and safe limits for toxic substances and heavy metals, in accordance with REACH and RoHS standards.
-We further require our suppliers to provide test reports every 3 months to ensure the safety and quality of our products at the sources.
+Suppliers are required to provide updated test reports every 3 months, while NM conducts irregular on-site assessments to ensure product health, safety, and quality at the source.

 NM continues to enhance quality, reduce working hours, and improve energy efficiency through lean production management.
 Our relative GHG management target is to reduce Scope 1 and Scope 2 emissions intensity (tCO₂e/US$mn) by 30% by 2030E compared to the 2020 baseline.
 This reflects our vision of using “less” resources to deliver “more” quality window coverings.